 High postsecondary education costs

 The cost of postsecondary education is one of the main barriers to college success for young people with foster care experience.
 For students with foster care experience who drop out, nearly half do so because they cannot afford their education (Courtney et al. 2007; Courtney et al. 2011).
 Postsecondary education is expensive, and costs for students are rising.
 Even when adjusting for inflation, average tuition at public four-year colleges in academic year 2017–18 was more than three times as high as it was 30 years ago (Ma et al. 2017).
 Students with foster care history have much lower family incomes to help pay for the rising cost of college, and they face many competing fiscal demands.
-They are usually exiting the foster care system at the same time that they are entering or still enrolled in their postsecondary education, so they suddenly must house themselves, pay for all of their expenses, and find aid or pay for schooling themselves (Okpych 2012; Hernandez and Naccarato 2010; Freundlich and Avery 2006).
+They are usually exiting the foster care system at the same time they are entering or still enrolled in their postsecondary education, so they suddenly must house themselves, pay for all of their expenses, and find aid or pay for schooling themselves (Okpych 2012; Hernandez and Naccarato 2010; Freundlich and Avery 2006).

 Available financial supports

 There are a variety of postsecondary financial supports provided at the federal, state, and local levels to support those with foster care histories.
 At the federal level, the largest federally funded financial support grant program available to all students is the Pell Grant Program (Dortch 2021).
 The program provided about $27 billion in aid to about 6.3 million undergraduate students in fiscal year 2020 (Dortch 2021).
-For the 2022–23 award year, Pell Grants are providing students from low-to-moderate incomes with up to $6,895 of financial support that does not have to be repaid (FSA 2009).
-The funding that each young person receives is determined by the student’s estimated family contribution (based on relevant family financial information reported on the Free Application for Federal Student Aid), their school’s determination of the cost of attendance, their status as a full-time or part-time student, and whether they plan to attend for a full academic year or less (FSA 2009).
+For the 2022–23 award year, Pell Grants are providing up to $6,895 of financial support that does not have to be repaid to students from families with low-to-moderate incomes (FSA 2009).
+The funding that each young person receives is determined by the student’s estimated family contribution (based on relevant family financial information reported on the Free Application for Federal Student Aid—FAFSA), their school’s determination of the cost of attendance, their status as a full-time or part-time student, and whether they plan to attend for a full academic year or less (FSA 2009).

 Although the Pell Grants maximum award amount has slowly increased over time, the purchasing power of the grant has decreased as the costs associated with attending many higher education institutions have continued to rise.
 For example, in 1975–76 the grant covered 100 percent of the average base costs at public four-year schools, but in 2019–20 it covered only 29 percent of costs at the same schools (Dortch 2021).

-An important federal financial support for students with foster care history is the Education and Training Vouchers Program (ETV) for Youth Aging out of Foster Care.
+An important federal financial support for students with foster care history is the Education and Training Vouchers (ETV) Program for Youth Aging out of Foster Care.
 The ETV program can provide vouchers of up to $5,000 for postsecondary education and training opportunities to young adults currently or formerly in foster care.
-Youth can use the voucher to pay for the annual cost of attendance at post-secondary institutions, which may include tuition and fees, room and board, books, supplies, and transportation.
+Youth can use the voucher to pay for the annual cost of attendance at postsecondary institutions, which may include tuition and fees, room and board, books, supplies, and transportation.